Pacific Northwest Bell: Pacific Telephone & Telegraph and Pacific Northwest Bell

 Telephones began to crop up all over Oregon, Washington and northern Idaho.
 The first Seattle-Tacoma to Portland toll line was built in 1893.
 Assorted independent telephone companies set up competitive business throughout Oregon and Washington.
 With competition both the Bell and independent companies found it hard to do business and make money.
 Under the leadership of J. P. Morgan, the nation's most powerful banker, the Bell companies around the country began to buy out their major competitors.
 By 1924, the Pacific Telephone & Telegraph Company had acquired most of the independents' property along the Pacific Coast.
 Headquartered in San Francisco, the Bell operating company served customers in California, Nevada, Oregon, Washington and northern Idaho.

 As the Pacific Northwest grew in population, AT&T made plans to split off Pacific Telephone and Telegraph's operations there to better serve the region.
 AT&T started the process by creating a division within the company called Pacific Telephone Northwest on February 1, 1960, then filing articles of incorporation for Pacific Northwest Bell, the new entity that would serve the region, on March 27, 1961.
 The Washington Public Service Commission approved the formation of Pacific Northwest Bell on June 5, with the separation occurring at midnight on July 1.
 Its service territory included Oregon, Washington and northern Idaho (Southern Idaho was served by Mountain Bell).
 The new company's first major job was to build the world's most advanced telephone service to serve the Seattle World's Fair which was scheduled to open in less than ten months (April 21, 1962.)
 This was accomplished.

 AT&T breakup

-On January 1, 1984, as part of the breakup of AT&T, Pacific Northwest Bell, Mountain Bell and Northwestern Bell became part of US WEST.
-The company continued to use the logo it adopted in 1969 but also used a variation which included the tagline "A USWEST Company".
+On January 1, 1984, Pacific Northwest Bell, Mountain Bell and Northwestern Bell became part of US West as part of the breakup of AT&T. The company continued to use the logo it adopted in 1969 but also used a variation which included the tagline "A US West Company".

-In 1988, all three of US WEST's operating companies began doing business as US WEST Communications.
+In 1988, all three of US West's operating companies began doing business as US West Communications.
 However, the three companies remained legally separate until January 1, 1991, when US West merged its operating companies into Mountain Bell.
-On the same day, Mountain Bell changed its name to US WEST Communications.
-The Pacific Northwest region went from having been a part of Pacific Bell before 1961 to becoming a part of Mountain Bell.
-The name is still a registered federal trademark and the domain pacificnorthwestbell.com is also active and points to the website CenturyLink.
+Mountain Bell formally changed its name to US West Communications the following day.
+The name is still a registered federal trademark and the domain pacificnorthwestbell.com is also active and points to the CenturyLink website.

-Prior to 1984, AT&T held 89.3% in Pacific Northwest Bell.